venom312004/ford-price-prediction-ml/README.md

 ![Correlation Heatmap](images/correaltion_heatmap.png)

 The heatmap highlights relationships between numerical features.
 Strong correlations are observed between price and variables like year and mileage, helping in feature selection and reducing redundant variables for better model performance.

+---

+## 📊 Results

+The machine learning models were evaluated using MAE, RMSE, and R² metrics emerged as the best-performing model.
+It achieved an R² score of 0.846, indicating strong explanatory power, and an RMSE of 1855.28, showing that predictions are reasonably close to actual prices.
+Key features influencing the predictions include **year, mileage, and model type**, which had the most significant impact on car pricing.

+---

+## 🏁 Conclusion

+This project demonstrates the practical application of machine learning in solving a real-world pricing problem.
+By following a structured pipeline—including data preprocessing, exploratory data analysis, feature engineering, and model evaluation—a reliable regression model was developed.

+Overall, this project highlights the importance of combining domain knowledge with machine learning to build practical and scalable solutions.